Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of bialgebras and Hopf modules

-One recognizes in $d_{bar}+(-1)^{n}\pi^{H}+{^{H}}\!\pi$ the Hochschild differential for~$H$ with (right) coefficients in the $H$-bimodule $T(H^*)$ (cf. Lemma~\ref{thm:AdjActionsForBialg}), and similarly for $(-1)^{n}d_{cob}+(-1)^{n}({^{H^*}}\!\pi)+(-1)^{n+m}{\pi^{H^*}}$.
-Thus the last bicomplex from Table~\ref{tab:BialgBidiff} defines the {\textit{Gerstenhaber-Schack bialgebra homology}}; cf.~\cite{GS90} for the first mention, R.~Taillefer's thesis~\cite{TailleferThese} for detailed calculations and a comparison with other bialgebra homologies, and M.~Mastnak and S.~Witherspoon's paper~\cite{MW} for explicit formulas and the passage from $\Hom_\k(H^{m},H^{n})$ to $ H^{n}\otimes (H^*)^{m}$.
+One recognizes in $d_{bar}+(-1)^{n}\pi^{H}+{^{H}}\!\pi$ the Hochschild differential for~$H$ with coefficients in the $H$-bimodule $T(H^*)$ (Lemma~\ref{thm:AdjActionsForBialg}).
+Dually, $d_{cob}+{^{H^*}}\!\pi+(-1)^{m}{\pi^{H^*}}$ is the Hochschild differential for~$H^*$.
+Thus the last bicomplex from Table~\ref{tab:BialgBidiff} yields the \emph{Gersten\-haber--Schack bialgebra homology}~\cite{GS90}.
+See Taillefer's thesis~\cite{TailleferThese} for computations and comparison with other homologies, and the work of Mastnak--Witherspoon \cite{MW} for explicit formulas and the transition from $\Hom_\k(H^{m},H^{n})$ to $ H^{n}\otimes (H^*)^{m}$.